-Kathleen Rastetter

-Scott C. Ciecko

-Amanda Keller

-Nathan K. Boderman

-Shawn Lillegren

-Jeffrey D. Munns

-Andrew R. Naylor

-Andrew Narus

-Sarah Foreman

-Assistants
+Kathleen Rastetter Scott C. Ciecko Amanda Keller Nathan K. Boderman Shawn Lillegren Jeffrey D. Munns Andrew R. Naylor Andrew Narus Sarah Foreman Assistants

-First Reading of Ordinance No. \\\\\ Amending Chapter 6.05, Noise Control, of the Clackamas County Code
+Second Reading of Ordinance No. 08-2020 Amending Chapter 6.05, Noise Control, of the Clackamas County Code

 Purpose/Outcomes Amend the Noise Control chapter of the County's Code Dollar Amount and Fiscal Impact Elimination of the decibel meters will save costs associated with the purchase and maintenance of this equipment.
 Additional training may be needed for those in the Sheriff's Office charged with enforcing the amended rules, particularly with regards to applying the subjective standard when determining noise violations.
 A potential increase in the number of hearings associated with noise violations where violations are determined through the use of subjective standards.
-Funding Source General Fund Duration Indefinitely Previous Board Action Policy Sessions: November 27, 2018, July 2, 2019, and August 18, 2020 Strategic Plan Build public trust through good government.
+Funding Source General Fund Duration Indefinitely Previous Board Policy Sessions: November 27, 2018, July 2, 2019, and August 18, 2020 Action Ordinance First Reading: September 17, 2020 Strategic Plan Build public trust through good government.
 Alignment Ensure safe, healthy, and secure communities.
-Counsel Review September 8, 2020 (NB) Procurement Review Was the item processed through Procurement? yes □ no ⊠ If no, provide brief explanation: The item is an amendment of the County Code and does not involve any procurement activities.
-Contact Person Nate Boderman, Assistant County Counsel; 503-655-8364 Contract No. N/A ,
+Counsel Review September 17, 2020 (NB) Procurement Review Was the item processed through Procurement? yes no no 2.
+If no, provide brief explanation: The item is an amendment of the County Code and does not involve any procurement activities.
+Contact Person Nate Boderman, Assistant County Counsel; 503-655-8364 Contract No. N/A